openzipkin/b3-propagation/README.md

 and three IDs (trace, parent, span) end up in the trace context.
 The difference is that B3 uses the same span ID for the client and server side of an RPC, where the latter does not.

+### Why propagate a reject sampling decision?

+It may not be obvious why you'd send a reject sampling decision to the next hop.
+Imagine a service decides not to trace an operation and makes 2 out-going calls, and these branched out further.
+If reject ("don't trace") isn't propagated, the system might receive only parts of the operation, confusing users.

+Another reason to reject sampling is to prevent overwhelming the collector with high throughput.
+If the reject-sampling decision is not propagated then there's no way to tell recipients of outbound calls that they should not send span info to the collector.

+#### Why send trace IDs with a reject sampling decision?

+While valid to propagate only a reject sampling decision (`X-B3-Sampled: 0`), if trace identifiers are established, they should be propagated, too.
+The tracing system is often not the only consumer of trace identifiers.
+Services may still want to do things with the tracing info even if they aren't sending span data to the collector, e.g. tag logs with trace IDs.

+### Why defer a sampling decision?

+Deferring the sampling decision is special-case.
+The only known use-cases are the following:

+* Debug trace: A debug trace is implicitly an accepted trace
+* Externally provisioned IDs: When you want to control IDs, but not sampling policy

+Unless it is a debug trace, leaving out a sampling decision is typically ID correlation.
+For example, someone re-uses a global identifier from another system, or correlating in logs.
+In these cases, the caller knows the ID they want, but allows the next hop to decide if it will be traced or not.
+The caller should not report a span to the tracing system using this ID unless they propagate an accept sampling decision.

+## Why is Debug encoded as `X-B3-Flags: 1`?
+The first tracer to use B3 was Finagle.
+In Finagle, thrift-rpc was a dominant protocol, and a fixed-width binary encoding held B3 attributes.
+This binary encoding used a bit field to encode the sampling decision and the debug flag.

+Http encoding chose to use a separate header for the sampling decision, but kept the flags field for debug.
+In hind sight, it would have made more sense to use a separate header such as `X-B3-Debug: 1` as no other flags were added and no implementation treats `X-B3-Flags` as a bit field.
+That said, renaming the field would cause more damage than good, so it was left alone.